bjerrep/obsoleta/README.md

 	  b:test:anyarch:0.1.2
 	       - Package not found: b:test:anyarch:0.1.2 required by a:test:anyarch:0.1.2

-Complaining about the package b:test:anyarch:0.1.2 which is a dummy constructed for the occasion might not be the best way to convey the problem but thats the way it is right now.
-Also the valid track names are currently hardcoded in the python script which is not the way is should be.
+Complaining about the package b:test:anyarch:0.1.2 which is a dummy constructed for the occasion might not be the best way to convey the problem but that's the way it is right now.
+Also the valid track names are currently hardcoded in the python script which is not the way it should be.

 ### Arch